 One of the characters from Marvel’s Thor: Ragnarok originally had a scene depicting their sexuality, but it was edited from the final cut.

-In an interview with Rolling Stone, Tessa Thompson said that she asked director Takia Waititi to depict Valkyrie — who fights alongside Chris Hemsworth’s Thor — as bisexual, based on her relationship with Dr. Annabelle Riggs in Marvel’s Fearless Defenders comics.
+In an interview with Rolling Stone, Tessa Thompson said that she asked director Taika Waititi to depict Valkyrie — who fights alongside Chris Hemsworth’s Thor — as bisexual, based on her relationship with Dr. Annabelle Riggs in Marvel’s Fearless Defenders comics.

 Waititi agreed to Thompson’s request, and filmed a brief shot of a woman leaving Valkyrie’s bedroom.